Tractable Uncertainty for Structure Learning: Experiments

 We now compare the query answering capabilities of \trust{} to \dibs{} and \gadget{}, for $d=16$ networks.
 We set up the task by selecting $n$ edges randomly from the true graph, which we use to form the condition $\bigwedge_{i=1}^{d} c'_i$ in Section \ref{sec:queries} (requiring that all $n$ edges are present).
 A good representation of the posterior should consistently have posterior mass over this condition.
 For \dibs{} and \gadget{}, we obtain sample-based approximations $q$ of the posterior, for which we take $30$ and $10000$ samples respectively, as indicated by the respective papers and reference implementations.
 For \trustd{} and \trustg{} we directly perform the inference queries on the learned OrderSPN.

 We begin by considering the marginal probability $q(\bigwedge_{i=1}^{d} c'_i)$.
-In Figure \ref{fig:QueryProbs}, we plot the proportion of times that this is non-zero, computed over 30 different runs and 50 random edge selections for each run, for different values of $n$.
+In Figure \ref{fig:QueryProbs}, we compute this over 30 different runs and 50 random edge selections for each run, for different values of $n$, and plot the proportion of times that the probability is non-zero.
 We see that, as $n$ increases, both methods based on \trust{} consistently outperform their counterparts.
-This demonstrates how \trust{} can be used to augment any oracle method to significantly improve the reliability of posterior coverage.
-This is particularly noteworthy for \dibs, whose coverage is limited by its quadratic time complexity in the number of samples; \trustd{} can obtain much improved coverage by using it as an oracle.
+This demonstrates how \trust{} can be used to augment an oracle method to significantly improve the reliability of posterior coverage.
+This is particularly noteworthy for \dibs, whose coverage is otherwise limited by its quadratic time complexity in the number of samples.

-From a practical perspective, this is especially important when we want to perform conditional inference.
+From a practical perspective, this is especially important for conditional inference.
 In Table \ref{tab:condq}, we simulate a scenario where we obtain information on the true causal graph after learning.
 In particular, given $n = 4, 8, 16$ randomly specified edges from the true graph as a condition, we compute conditional probabilities for all unspecified (potential) edges.
 This can be viewed as "injecting" causal information, which, for instance, could permit distinguishing between DAGs in the same Markov equivalence class where observational data would not suffice.
 To evaluate, we compute the AUROC given the computed probabilities for each edge.
 In the case where the representation $q$ has no probability over the condition, we simply take the overall AUROC for the unconditional distribution.
 Table \ref{tab:condq} shows mean and standard deviation for AUROC over 30 runs for each method.
 As the number of specified edges increases, we see that the performance of \gadget{} degrades despite the extra information, since the sample-based representation suffers from prohibitively high variance when estimating conditional probability.
 On the other hand, the greater coverage of \trustg{} ensures that we can take advantage of the extra information, improving the quality of inferences.